yhagio/tutorialedge.net/content/python/removing-html-from-string.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<p>This tutorial will demonstrate two different methods as to how one can remove html tags from a string such as the one that we retrieved in my previous tutorial on <a href="http://tutorialedge.net/fetching-web-pages-with-python">fetching a web page using python.</a></p>
+<p>This tutorial will demonstrate two different methods as to how one can remove html tags from a string such as the one that we retrieved in my previous tutorial on <a href="/python/fetching-web-pages-with-python">fetching a web page using python.</a></p>

-<h2>Method 1</h2>
+## Method 1

 <p>This method will demonstrate a way that we can remove html tags from a string using regex strings. </p>